List of Yu-Gi-Oh! characters: Anzu Mazaki

 Anzu Mazaki / Téa Gardner (真崎 杏子, Mazaki Anzu) is Yugi's childhood best friend.
 She is athletic, supportive, has a strong school spirit, and has a crush on Dark Yugi.
 Though not as skilled at games as Yugi, she is knowledgeable of video game RPGs and used to defeat Jonouchi in school before he became a seasoned duelist.
 She secretly works at the fast food restaurant Burger World while dreaming of becoming a professional dancer in the United States.
-When Yugi and Jonouchi learn of these secrets when they follow her, thinking she is participating in Enjo kōsai, she comes to respect them for their willingness to support her and keep her secrets.
+When Yugi and Jonouchi learn of these secrets when they follow her, after initially thinking she is participating in enjo kōsai, she comes to respect them for their willingness to support her and keep her secrets.

 Hiroto Honda

 Hiroto Honda / Tristan Taylor (本田 ヒロト, Honda Hiroto) is a student of class 1-B at Domino High School who befriends Yugi, Jonouchi, Anzu, and Bakura.
 In the manga, he starts out as Jonouchi's street thug friend and has a crush on Miho Nosaka.
 In the Toei anime, he is the head of the school's beautician department, who dislikes Yugi despite him rescuing him and Jonouchi from Ushio.
 After confessing his love for Miho Nosaka to Jonouchi, he convinces him to ask Yugi for help in writing a love letter to her in the form of a puzzle.
 When Ms. Chono confiscates the puzzle and threatens to punish Miho if the secret admirer does not come clean, Yugi and Jonouchi stand up for him by claiming that they wrote it.
-Ms. Chono decides to put the puzzle together to find out who the sender is, but Dark Yugi secretly turns it into a Shadow Game, shattering er pretty face as the Penalty Game.
+Ms. Chono decides to put the puzzle together to find out who the sender is, but Dark Yugi secretly turns it into a Shadow Game, shattering her pretty face as the Penalty Game.
 Afterwards, Honda befriends Yugi, despite Miho later turning him down when he asks her out directly.

 In the Duel Monsters anime, he has a crush on Joey (Jonouchi)'s sister Serenity (Shizuka) and a rivalry with Duke (Ryuji), often competing with him for Serenity's affections.